Florida School for Boys: State response

 In March 2014, Governor Rick Scott signed a bill authorizing up to $7,500 per burial for those families who wanted to reinter the remains of relatives identified in unmarked graves at the Florida School for Boys.
 This followed the University of South Florida's report in January, which said they had been able to make matches of 21 sets of remains to known families.
 In addition, the bill created a task force to establish a memorial, "as well as deciding how to handle the remains of bodies that have yet to be identified or claimed by families."

 On April 26, 2017, the state held a formal ceremony with families and survivors to apologize for the abuses of children at the school.
 Both houses of the legislature passed resolutions supporting the apology.
 A proposed House bill ultimately funded two memorials built in Tallahassee and on the former school grounds in Marianna, reburial of remains, and restitution to victims.

-In 2024, a bill to compensate the victims of The Dozier School for Boys carried by Representative Michelle Salzman and Senator Darryl Rouson was approved by the state legislature and sent to the governor to be signed into law.
+In 2024, a bill to compensate the victims of the Dozier School for Boys − carried by Representatives Michelle Salzman, Kiyan Michael, and Senator Darryl Rouson − was approved by the state legislature and was signed into law by Governor Ron DeSantis.